Facebook X (Twitter) Instagram

 We have already seen this notion of escapism content take route during the pandemic as social media platforms such as Clubhouse, Houseparty and TikTok went from strength to strength – consumers were looking for distractions from normalcy and this trend is here to stay because society is here to stay.

-Your healthcare or beauty brand needs to be inventive and grand with the content and social presence you form.
+Your beauty brand needs to be inventive and grand with the content and social presence you form.
 Yes, we know the world is currently fighting a pandemic but your consumers don’t want to hear that from you as well – they get bombarded about it 24/7 from all angles anyway.

 Gen C, much like Gen Z and Millennials before them, are a particularly socially conscious generation that values escapism and virtual spaces but still holds emotional personal connections in high regard.
 In order to market to Gen C, you need to stay true to how they want to interact and try your products online, as well as what the tone you use to distract away from the emotional blows of society.

 In truth, we are still learning about the true impact of COVID19 on current and future generations.
 As more time passes and more studies are conducted, the picture will become clearer.
-However, the short-term signs and preliminary findings tell us a lot about this new cohort known as Gen C and how they will affect the beauty and cosmetic industry in 2022 and beyond.
+However, the short-term signs and preliminary findings tell us a lot about this new cohort known as Gen C and how they will affect the beauty and cosmetic industry in 2024 and beyond.

 Share.
-Facebook Twitter Pinterest LinkedIn Tumblr Email
+Facebook Twitter Pinterest LinkedIn Tumblr

 Next Article Do Fat Dissolving Aqualyx Injections Actually Work?